cslarsen/skall/README.md

 Not much yet, but:

 * Command execution :-)
-* Readline support with history
+* Readline support with history and simple globbing
 * Catches a few signals

 Glaringly missing features
 --------------------------
 * Complete signaling support
-* Pipe redirection
+* Pipe plumbing
-* Globbing
+* Globbing / tab-completion
 * Job control
+* Variable expansion
 * ... and much more

 Compiling